AnnaLelchuk/feisphotos_dancers_recognition/README.md

 * source_folder_path: directory that stores original unsorted images.
 * target_dir_path: directory where you want the grouped photos to be moved to.

-Example: python.exe main.py -s "C:\unsorted_images" -t "C:\sorted_images"
+Example: python.exe main.py -s "dummy_test_photos" -t "sorted_images"

 Dummy photos are included here in case you want to try it yourself.